 Yet study after study puts the failure rates of mergers and acquisitions anywhere between 50 percent and 90 percent.1 It’s become commonplace, almost assumed, that acquisitions will fail to create value, even as the pace of mergers and acquisitions quickens.

 The devil is in the details when it comes to unlocking the value of transactions.
 Greater value is possible by rigorously tending to the tiny details – beginning as early as allowed by law and extending long after it has closed – that can seem trivial against the backdrop of a billion-dollar acquisition.
-But those details of integration can absolutely make or break.
+But those details of integration can absolutely make or break a deal.

 Unfortunately, the American healthcare company failed to take note of this cultural unease.
 One of the first acts of integration was to impose the American dress code – presented to the British team as more “friendly” and “approachable” – and ask employees to stop wearing ties.
 A handful of employees outright refused to stop wearing ties, and as other seemingly insignificant integration activities (legacy blue office walls were repainted red, for example) rolled out over the following months, others who had originally complied put their ties back on.
 Women, too, took to wearing suits and ties as an act of solidarity.
 Before long, the majority of employees were once again tie-clad.